Introduction

 Working Together with AI for Better Results

-- Learn what your AI tool does best so you can use it effectively.
+- Learn what your AI tool does well and where it tends to drift.

 Conclusion